-19 19.2 Legislation and / or rules on mediation Is mediation in family matters regulated in your State?
+19 .9.2 Legislation and / or rules on mediation Is mediation in family matters regulated in your State?
 Please tick all boxes which apply EU Member States, excluding Denmark, should note that Directive 2008/52/EC of the European Parliament and of the Council of 21 May 2008 on certain aspects of mediation in civil and commercial matters will apply from May 2011.
 EU Member States, excluding Denmark, should reference the laws, regulations and administrative provisions brought into force to comply with this Directive if known at the time of completion of this Country Profile Yes, there is general legislation relating to mediation which also applies to mediation in family matters.
 Please specify how the legislation can be accessed (e.g. , website) or attach a copy: Yes, there is specific legislation relating to mediation in family matters.
-Please specify how the legislation can be accessed (e.g. , website) or attach a copy: Mediation in Certain Divorce Matters Act, 1987 (Act 24 of 1987, and Children's Act, (Act 38 of 2005), www justice.gov.za Yes, there is specific legislation relating to mediation in international family matters within the scope of the Convention.
-Please specify how the legislation can be accessed (e.g., website) or attach a copy: Yes, mediation in family matters is regulated in another way (please specify): No, go to section 19.3 b) Disage indicate which matters are requisted by b) Please indicate which matters are regulated by the legislation / rules in relation to mediation in your State Formal accreditation of mediators Necessary qualifications / experience of mediators Please explain where necessary Process of mediation Confidentiality of mediation Status and enforceability of mediated agreements \boxtimes Taking into consideration the child's views in the mediation of disputes relating to him / her Availability of mediation in disputes involving allegations of domestic violence or other forms of abuse Other (please explain): circumstances under which cases can be referred for mediation 19 19.3 Access to mediation a) How can individuals obtain information \boxtimes Lists of mediators are available: identifying suitable mediators in your State?
-Through the Central Authority (see also question 19.3 b) below) Via accrediting bodies (please provide details): The South African Association of Mediators, www.saam.org.za Through other sources (please specify): Other methods of accessing information are available (please specify): No general information is available.
-Individuals must carry out research themselves b) What role, if any, does the Central Authority play in facilitating mediation where an incoming application has been received for the return of a child? \boxtimes Provides information about mediation to the parties \square Refers parties to accredited professionals to undertake mediation See Articles 7(2) c) and 10 Seeks orders from judicial or administrative Please explain where necessary authorities for mediation between the parties Other (please explain)
+Please specify how the legislation can be accessed (e.g. , website) or attach a copy: Yes, there is specific legislation relating to mediation in international family matters within the scope of the Convention.
+Please specify how the legislation can be accessed (e.g. , website) or attach a copy: Yes, mediation in family matters is regulated in another way (please specify): No, go to section 19.3 b) Please indicate which matters are regulated by the legislation / rules in relation to mediation in your State \boxtimes Formal accreditation of mediators Necessary qualifications / experience of mediators Please explain where necessary Process of mediation Confidentiality of mediation Status and enforceability of mediated agreements Taking into consideration the child's views in the mediation of disputes relating to him / her Availability of mediation in disputes involving allegations of domestic violence or other forms of abuse Other (please explain): 19 0.3 Access to mediation 1 a) How can individuals obtain information identifying suitable mediators in your State?
+Lists of mediators are available: Through the Central Authority (see also question 19.3 b) below) Via accrediting bodies (please provide details): Through other sources (please specify): Other methods of accessing information are available (please specify): No general information is available.
+Individuals must carry out research themselves b) What role, if any, does the Central Authority play in facilitating mediation where an incoming application has been received for the return of a child?
+See Articles 7(2) c) and 10 Please explain where necessary Provides information about mediation to the parties Refers parties to accredited professionals to undertake mediation Seeks orders from judicial or administrative authorities for mediation between the parties Other (please explain) on the court decision